NishchalMN/Portfolio/README.md

 - **Contact Links**: Update links in `src/components/Contact.tsx`

 ## 🚀 Deployment

-### Deploy on Lovable (Recommended)
-1. Click "Publish" in the Lovable editor
-2. Your site is live instantly with optimized hosting
-3. Get a lovable.app subdomain automatically
-4. Free SSL certificate included

-### Connect Custom Domain
-1. Go to Project Settings → Domains in Lovable
-2. Enter your domain name
-3. Follow DNS configuration instructions
-4. SSL certificate auto-provisioned

 ### Deploy to GitHub Pages (Alternative)
 If you prefer GitHub Pages: